jenssegers/agent/README.md

 Basic Usage
 -----------

-All of the original [Mobile Detect](https://github.com/serbanghita/Mobile-Detect) is still available, check out more examples over at https://github.com/serbanghita/Mobile-Detect/wiki/Code-examples
+All of the original [Mobile Detect](https://github.com/serbanghita/Mobile-Detect) functionality is still available, check out more examples over at https://github.com/serbanghita/Mobile-Detect/wiki/Code-examples

-### Agent::is()
+### Is?

 Check for a certain property in the user agent.